Friday, October 18, 2019 – Sunday, October 20, 2019

 Ever wondered how manuscripts turn into books on the shelf?
 What does the future of publishing in Saskatchewan look like?
 Join Publisher John Agnew in this interactive session about the publishing process at Coteau Books.

 10:00 – 11:30 am – A Treed Workshop with Ariel Gordon

-Join Winnipeg writer Ariel Gordon for workshop that is about considering our relationships to trees, whether they're on the street, in a park, or in the wilderness.
+Join Winnipeg writer Ariel Gordon for a workshop that is about considering our relationships to trees, whether they're on the street, in a park, or the wilderness.
 Participants will come away with new nature-writing techniques and a sheaf of new writing.
 Suitable for all genres.
 Participants should bring a notebook/pen and sensible shoes.

 Please note this is offered off-site in Wascana Park.
 Transportation to/from the Travelodge will be available.

 11:45 am – 1:15 pm – Lunch and Lecture with Wayne Arthurson

 Write What You Care About